bjodah/pyodesys/README.rst

 `pyodesys <https://github.com/bjodah/pyodesys>`_ provides a straightforward way of numerically integrating systems of ordinary differential equations (intial value problems).
-It unifies the interface of several python libraries.
+It unifies the interface of several libraries for performing the numerical integration as well as several libraries for symbolic representation.
 It also provides a convenience class for representing and integrating ODE systems defined by symbolic expressions, e.g. `SymPy <http://www.sympy.org>`_ expressions.
+This allows the user to write concise code and rely on pyodesys to handle the subtle differences between libraries.

 The numerical integration is perfomed using eiher: